Living In Clark County

 Protecting Natural Beauty

 Scenic lakeshores.
 Breathtaking mountains.
 Vast deserts.
-It’s deeply idealized, but the natural beauty of Clark County requires advocacy and maintenance to mitigate threats.
+It’s deeply idealized, but the natural beauty of Clark County requires allout advocacy and maintenance to mitigate threats.
 Our locality supports several programs looking to preserve the region’s ecosystems and wildlife, including the Desert Conservation Program, the Southern Nevada Water Authority, and the All-In Clark County sustainability campaign.

 Fast Facts